Welcome to Waldschlösschen

 is aimed at multiple demographics.
 There are offerings in areas such as “social commitment and self-helpˮ, “daily living and healthˮ, and “science, art and languageˮ, as well as “diversity and ethics in the workplaceˮ, and in particular targets its offerings:

-- to those with gay, lesbian, bisexual, and queer ways of living
+- to those with gay, lesbian, bisexual, and queer identities,

 - for people with HIV and AIDS and their partners,